Comfort During Extended Delays

-On Domestic flights, we will not permit our aircraft to remain on the tarmac for more than 3 hours without providing our customers an opportunity to deplane (if an opportunity exists), subject to safety or security reasons why deplanement cannot be offered.
+- On Domestic flights, we will not permit our aircraft to remain on the tarmac for more than 3 hours without providing our customers an opportunity to deplane (if an opportunity exists), subject to safety, security, or ATC-related reasons why deplaning cannot be offered.

-On International flights (that depart or arrive at a U.S. Airport), we will not permit our aircraft to remain on the tarmac for more than 4 hours without providing our customers an opportunity to deplane, subject to safety or security reasons why deplanement cannot be offered.
+- On International flights (that depart or arrive at a U.S. airport), we will not permit our aircraft to remain on the tarmac for more than 4 hours without providing our customers an opportunity to deplane (if an opportunity exists), subject to safety, security, or ATC-related reasons why deplaning cannot be offered.

-Once onboard, if your flight is held on the ground in excess of two hours, we will maintain a comfortable cabin temperature and provide access to food, water and onboard lavatories.
-In the event safety or security preclude such service, we will let you know.
+- Once onboard, if your flight is held on the ground (away from the terminal or with the boarding door closed) in excess of two hours, we will maintain a comfortable cabin temperature, and provide access to food, water and onboard lavatories, subject to safety, security, and ATC-related reasons.
+In the event we are unable to provide food, water, or access to lavatories for safety, security, or ATC reasons, we will let you know.

-If emergency treatment becomes necessary, our flight crew has immediate access to medical professionals, via MedLink, a contracted medical advisory service.
+- If emergency treatment becomes necessary, our flight crew has immediate access to medical professionals, via MedLink, a contracted medical advisory service.
 Our Flight Attendants are carefully trained in First Aid, including the use of defibrillators, which are available on all of our aircraft.